 Nor do the Spierigs develop the characters with enough depth to make Daybreakers a genuine classic Ethan Hawke emerges well in the central role, while Michael Dorman has handsome charisma as the brother, but neither of the roles played by Willem Dafoe or Sam Neill feel written with enough depth to make the parts stand out as they should.
 In particular, the otherwise excellent Willem Dafoe who etched a memorable vampire a few years ago in Shadow of the Vampire (2000) and received several major award nominations for the part plays the Southern role flatly even though he has been handed a character that has the potential for a classic reading that could have ended up either something like Kris Kristofferson in the Blade films or Woody Harrelson in Zombieland (2009).

-The Spierig Brothers next made the fine time paradox film Predestination (2014) and the upcoming tre-life haunted house story Winchester (2018).
+The Spierig Brothers next made the fine time paradox film Predestination (2014), Jigsaw (2017) and the upcoming tre-life haunted house story Winchester (2018).
 They were also announced as the directors of The Power of the Dark Crystal but this ended up being delayed.

 (Winner for Best Makeup Effects at this sites Best of 2009 Awards).